mli43/MusicMagician-IDS-final/Report.md

 overview tab, altair was used to create the dynamic song ranking bar plot, and plotly was used to create the dynamic song comparison polar plot.

+### 3.4 Music Influence
+#### 3.4.1 Data Preparation
+The influence dataset proves to be pretty neat without null values or duplicates.
+There are two unique attributes about this dataset.
+Firstly, it contains 42770 influencer-follower relationships.
+Secondly, this dataset has a "main genre" feature associated with each artist, which is found in no other datasets.
+To best leverage both, we analyze the data at "genre" level and "influencer" level.
+When computing statistics at genre level, "influencers" and "followers" are "equivalent"- both are artists.
+So we prepare a "full_artists" dataframe that vertically stack influencer and follower data.
+When focusing on influencer level, we aim to answer questions such as "who is the most impactful artist of all time?"
+Thus, we prepare another "influencer" dataframe, extracting information only regarding the influencers.
+With these datasets prepared, we efficiently pave way for following steps.

+#### 3.4.2 Key Techniques
+Among various data manipulation techniques, the most creative one must be the "pivot-melt" approach for constructing the "Artist Population In Top N Genres Over Time", which is a stacked distribution chart.
+Pivot table is an efficient technique to re-structure our dataframe so that one of its column contents may be pivoted as the row, making subtotal/total summary extra convenient.
+After we obtain this summary pivot table, we "melt" it to conform to the input standard of altair, reformating a wide dataframe to a long one.
+These transformations make our analysis flexible and efficient.

+#### 3.4.3 Visualization Highlight
+One highlight of this section is our incorporation of network visualizations.
+A network is a graph consisting of nodes and edges.
+Based on our research, there are various ways to visualize a network via libraries such as "networkx", "pyvis", etc. To cater to the interactive nature of our app, however, we choose a library that 1) is compatible with streamlit, 2) is fun to interact with. "streamlit-agraph" perfectly meets our criteria.
+It not only allows users to add nodes and edges with customized attribtues, but also provides an interactive interface where user could "drag" the network around to inspect the details.
+We implemented networks for both genres and artists for the audience to fully explore the dynamics.

 ## 4 Results

 ### 4.3 Data by Song